 Alcoa Inc. (AA:US), the largest U.S. aluminum producer, may report an 84 percent decline in second-quarter earnings as the eighth straight year of surplus global production drives down the price of the metal.

-Profit excluding one-time items will be 5 cents a share, according to the average (AA) of 19 analysts’ estimates compiled by Bloomberg.
+Profit excluding one-time items will be 5 cents a share, according to the average (AA:US) of 19 analysts’ estimates compiled by Bloomberg.
 Analysts have lowered their projections by 44 percent in the past 30 days as aluminum traded near a two-year low on the London Metal Exchange.

 While its downstream fabricating business that supplies components to customers such as Ford Motor Co. and Boeing Co.
-(BA) is profitable, Alcoa’s aluminum-smelting unit is struggling because of lower metal prices.
+(BA:US) is profitable, Alcoa’s aluminum-smelting unit is struggling because of lower metal prices.
 The New York-based company announced in January production-capacity cuts of 12 percent.
 The primary metals unit will post an $86 million after-tax operating loss, said Brian Yu, a Citigroup Inc. analyst.

 “There’s not much they can do on the upstream,” Yu, who’s based in San Francisco and recommends holding the shares, said in a July 6 interview.
 “The company continues to talk about their productivity gains, and I think it’s an important and notable effort on their side to lower cash cost, but not enough to offset the sharper drop in aluminum prices.”

 Typically the first company in the Dow Jones Industrial Average to report earnings, Alcoa is scheduled to publish its results after the close of trading today.
 The shares fell 1.1 percent to $8.63 at 9:01 a.m. in New York before the start of regular trading.
 They have dropped 47 percent in the last 12 months, the worst performance on the index.